-Donald W. Diekman, 93, died peacefully in the Door County Memorial Hospital with his wife, Marianne and children, Karl and Kristine, by his side on April 11, 2019.
+Donald W. Diekman, 93, died peacefully in the Door County Medical Center with his wife, Marianne and children, Karl and Kristine, by his side on April 11, 2019.
 His sister Jean Matz, sister- and brother-in-law Martha (Mendius) and Don Garnett, and many nieces and nephews will also miss him greatly.

 Don was born in Riverside, Illinois in 1925.
 He had a wonderful young life with many adventurous boy friends living within walking distance of the Des Plaines River where they all had a lot of fun.
 After graduation from high school, he joined the Navy Air Corps in World War II.
 He is one of the Greatest Generation.